 What Can I Expect During the Training?

-The Mindfulness-Based Stress Reduction (MBSR) training will occur in six 90-minute sessions, one per week.
+Our Mindfulness class will occur in six 2 hour sessions, one per week.
 Session space should not exceed 20 participants each.
 Participants will actively engage in meditations, discussion, and gentle movement.

 The course cost includes a workbook, and chapters are assigned to accompany the sessions.
 In order to gain a meaningful experience through the course, participants are expected to practice meditations between sessions and read brief assigned materials.